 - Dilated pupils and the animal stops blinking

-Blow fish toxin takes time to be absorbed and cause paralysis, so your pet should be monitored carefully for several hours.
+The toxin takes time to be absorbed and causes paralysis, so your pet should be monitored carefully for several hours.
 Seek veterinary attention.

 Emergency treatment before transport to a veterinarian